An Anytime Algorithm for Good Arm Identification: Introduction

-\cite{degenne2019pure} addressed the ``any low arm'' problem, which is a GAI problem for threshold $-\theta$ on instance $-\mu$.
+\clemence{Finally,}~\citet{degenne2019pure} addressed the ``any low arm'' problem, which is a GAI problem for threshold $-\theta$ on instance $-\mu$.
 They introduce Sticky Track-and-Stop, which is asymptotically optimal in the fixed-confidence setting.
-In~\cite{kaufmann2018sequential}, the ``bad arm existence'' problem aims to answer ``no'' when $\set{-\THRESHOLD}(-\mu) = \emptyset$, and ``yes'' otherwise.
-They propose an adaptation of Thompson Sampling performing some conditioning on the ``worst event'' (named Murphy Sampling).
-The empirical pulling proportions are shown to converge towards the allocation realizing $T^\star(\mu)$ in Lemma~\ref{lem:lower_bound_GAI}.
-Another related framework is the identification with high probability of $k$ arms from $\set{\THRESHOLD}(\mu)$~\citep{katz2020true}.
-They introduce the \emph{unverifiable sample complexity}.
-It is the minimum number of samples after which the algorithm always outputs a correct answer with high probability.
-It does not require to certify that the output is correct.
+In~\citet{kaufmann2018sequential}, the ``bad arm existence'' problem aims to answer ``no'' when $\set{-\THRESHOLD}(-\mu) = \emptyset$, and ``yes'' otherwise.
+They propose an adaptation of Thompson Sampling conditioning on the ``worst event'' (named Murphy Sampling).
+The empirical pulling proportions converge towards the allocation that realizes $T^\star(\mu)$ in Lemma~\ref{lem:lower_bound_GAI}.
+Another related framework is the identification with a high probability of $k$ arms from $\set{\THRESHOLD}(\mu)$~\citep{katz2020true}.

-\section{ANYTIME PARAMETER-FREE SAMPLING RULE}
+\section{Anytime Parameter-free Sampling Rule}